kdar/ssh-vault-bundle/README.md

 # ssh-vault-bundle

-Provides a way to encrypt text and bundle it into a bash script so that the recepient can run it and immediately see the decrypted text using rsa pub/priv keys.
+Provides a way to encrypt text and bundle it into a bash script so that the recipient can run it and immediately see the decrypted text using rsa pub/priv keys.

 ## Getting Started